danieldeichfuss/danieldeichfuss/README.md

 ### Hi there 👋

+I'm Daniel, I'm a Senior Software Engineer with a music business background.
+I currently work @ Delivery Hero in Berlin, Germany

 <!--
 **danieldeichfuss/danieldeichfuss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.